jwalton/rust-book-abridged/docs/ch20/ch20-03-graceful-shutdown.md

 The basic strategy here is going to be to implement the `Drop` trait on `ThreadPool`.
 When the `ThreadPool` is dropped, we'll signal all the threads that they should stop accepting new requests and quit, and then we'll call `join` on each one to give them the time they need to finish up.

+If you're looking for the full source for this project, it's [in the GitHub repo](https://github.com/jwalton/rust-book-abridged/examples/ch20-graceful-shutdown)

 ## Implementing the `Drop` Trait on `ThreadPool`

 One problem we're going to run into is that, in order to call `thread.join()`, we're going to have to move the `thread` out of the `Worker`.
 We can't move _part_ of a struct, so we're going to have to use the same trick we did in [chapter 17][chap17] and store the thread in an `Option` so we can set it to `None`.